Trail Etiquette

 -

-convoying on the highway, leave room between vehicles to allow
+When convoying on the highway,

-other cars to pass.
+vehicles to allow other cars to pass..

 -

-Once the
+Once the person behind you has

-far enough ahead or off the trail so all other vehicles can
+cleared an obstacle, move your vehicle far enough ahead or off the trail

-clear the obstacle.
+so all other vehicles can clear the obstacle.

 -

-tries.
-Do not risk injury or vehicle damage.
-Don't tear
+accept a tow after 3 unsuccessful tries.
+Do not risk injury or vehicle

-up the trail for others by spinning your wheels.
+damage.
+Don't tear up the trail for others by spinning your wheels.

 -

-If a
+If a damaged vehicle leaves the

-damaged vehicle leaves the Group, provide an escort to a safe
+Group, offer to provide an escort to a safe area.
+Never leave a

-a disabled vehicle's occupants on the trail without another
+disabled vehicle's occupants on the trail without another

 vehicle.